The idea of Stateless SSO is simple: Each time the embeds loads, you will send current user's data in the following attributes:

 sso-hash="<?= $hash ?>"

-) to generate the data and hash in your backend.
-Then, call that endpoint to get the hash and then render the <hyvor-talk-comments>
+></hyvor-talk-comments> If you have a Single-Page application, you will need to create a new API endpoint (ex: /hyvor-talk-sso) to generate the data and hash in your backend.
+Then, call that endpoint to get the hash and then render the embed asynchronously.

 const comments = document.createElement("hyvor-talk-comments");